Battery is draining faster than ever and apps started crashing with iOS 11.1.1

 @YouTube Can you fix your app on iPhone X. It drains 20% in 30 minutes.— BodyShotKing (@SSBodyShotKing) November 12, 2017

-The furious iPhone users took it to the Twitter and criticized the company for ruining their iOS 11 experience.
+The furious iPhone users took it to Twitter and criticized the company for ruining their iOS 11 experience.
 Recently many users also complained YouTube on its Twitter account about the YouTube app causing a problem on Apple iOS 11.
 According to the users, the YouTube app was draining too much of the iPhone battery while watching videos.
 Along with this, the app was also making the body of the iPhone warmer and causing issues.
 On this YouTube released a new update for the app on Monday, but the update does not specify the changes.

-According to the company, it is actively working on the iOS 11.2 beta version to add few more feature to it.
+According to the company, it is actively working on the iOS 11.2 beta version to add a few more features to it.
 The update of the iOS 11 will incorporate the prompt in the control center that will tell the user's why turning off the Wifi and Bluetooth will not disable them permanently.
-Apple is adding this prompt after the users were freaked out when they saw the control center only showed connected and disconnected state in iOS 11.
+Apple is adding this prompt after the users were freaked out when they saw the control center only showed a connected and disconnected state in iOS 11.
 Whereas there are three options connected, disconnected and disabled under the settings app.

 She is a content marketer and has more than five years of experience in IoT, blockchain, Web, and mobile development.
 In all these years, she closely followed the app development, and now she writes about the existing and the upcoming mobile app technologies.
 Her essence is more like a ballet dancer.